Taking over from a founder-CEO: Why it goes wrong and how to get it right

 If you’re reading this in the run-up to a founder leaving, you can avoid any of these problems happening in the first place.
 Here’s what you need to consider.

-When the founder moves on, one of two things needs to happen: 1) The outgoing founder fully hands over the role of source as well as the formal CEO role; 2) They agree with the new CEO that they will remain in the highest level visionary position and continue to guide the initiative, with the new CEO effectively being in a very high level operational role.
+When the founder moves on, one of two things needs to happen: 1) The outgoing founder prepares themselves to fully hand over the role of source as well as the formal CEO role; or 2) They agree with the new CEO that they will remain in the highest level visionary position and continue to guide the initiative, with the new CEO effectively being a very high-level operational leader.
 The founder could also hand over the role of source to a third person who will provide this guidance to the new CEO.

-Any greyness between these clear options will eventually result in the dangerous problems I’ve outlined.
+Any greyness between these clear options will eventually result in the problematic scenarios we’ve already covered.

-It will only work if everyone directly involved is happy with the deal.
+The succession will only work if everyone directly involved is happy with the deal.
 Many incoming CEOs also want to take on the role of source and assume they will do so automatically, not realising it’s something separate.
-They may not be up for a senior operations role, and that’s going to cause problems if the old source doesn’t want to let go.
+They may not want a senior operations role, and that’s going to cause problems if the old source doesn’t want to let go.

 The key is to manage the whole situation in a loving and natural way.
 Nothing should be forced upon or away from anyone.
-Allow the new order to emerge naturally.
-If you can stay conscious and aware to what’s happening at this deeper level of source, it can all unfold graciously.
+Allow the new order to emerge in its own way.
+Nurture the solution, don’t force it.
+If you can stay conscious and aware of what’s happening at this deeper level of source, it can all unfold graciously.

 The power of ritual and ceremony

-Ritual and ceremony are timeless artefacts of most cultures around the world.
-We intuitively understand the value of marking the human milestones, from births, deaths, wedding, birthdays and coming of age with ceremony.
+Ritual and ceremony are timeless artefacts in just about evert culture around the world.
+We intuitively understand the value of marking human milestones, from births, deaths, wedding, birthdays and coming of age with ceremony.

 Family businesses — the natural masters of source